hjoonpark/DuoVAE/README.md

     seaborn=0.11.2

 ### MacOS
-Monterey 12.5 with Apple M1 chip (*MPS is supported for MacOS 12.3+, but could be unstable currently - September 2022*)
+Monterey 12.5 with Apple M1 chip (*MPS is supported for MacOS 12.3+, but may be unstable currently - September 2022*)

     python=3.9.13
     numpy=1.22.3